python-sge/sge/doc/common/pong.rst

 We are going to define some global variables, so at the top of :func:`main`, we must declare them with ``global``.
-These global variables will be :data:`player`, :data:`player2`, and :data:`ball`.
-As the names suggest, these variables will indicate the player 1, player 2, and ball objects, respectively.
+These global variables will be :data:`player` and :data:`player2`.
+As the names suggest, these variables will indicate the player 1 and player 2 objects, respectively.

 We are going to pass some arguments to the creation of our :class:`Game`
 object: we are going to define ``width`` as ``640``, ``height`` as